-Probe shoreline areas where water temperature warms up first.
+- Probe shoreline areas where the water warms up first.

 Watch for the February Blog which discusses the question – “Which is more important fly or presentation?”